MaGiCmAsTeR0511/IT523_web/README.md

 ```

 ### Run Migrations
-Migrations are the Way that Yii provides to generate Tables in your database.
+Migrations are the way to generate Tables in your database provided by Yii.

-To do this you have to run a console in your root-Directory of the application then you have to use this command: yii migrate
+To do this you have to run a console in your root-directory of the application.
+Afterwards you have to use the following command: `yii migrate`

-You will be asked if yii should axecute this migrations you have to accept this with Yes.
+You will be asked if yii should execute these migrations (accept with Yes).

-Now Yii will try to create the Tables and Foreign Key for this applikation.
+Now Yii will try to create the tables and foreign key for this application.

-### Now your Applikation should be ready to run on your Webserver
+### Now your application should be ready to run on your Webserver

 User Manual
 -------------

-To use this application you have to Signup for it.
-To signup you have to enter an Username, an emailadress and an password.
+To use this application you have to signup first.
+Therefore just enter an username, a mail address and a password.

 <p align="center">
         <img src=".\web\images\usage_webapplikation\Signup_form.png">
 </p>

-If your user is created you will become following message.
+If your user is created you will receive following message.

 <p align="center">
         <img src=".\web\images\usage_webapplikation\Signup_form_result.png">
 </p>

-Now you schould have received an Email on your given Mailadress with an Link.
-Wenn you follow this link your user is enabled an you will be logged in automatically to use the applikation.
+Now you should have received a mail with a link.
+By clicking on the link your user is enabled and you will be logged in automatically to use the application.

-Now you can create Courses in this Applikation.
-This is shown on the top Menu
+Now you can start creating new courses within the application.
+This is shown on the top menu
 <p align="center">
         <img src=".\web\images\usage_webapplikation\logged_in.png">
 </p>

 ### Course Creation

-To create an Course that the DiscordUser can attend and register for this course.
-To create an course you have to fill in the following fields.
+To create a course that the Discord-user can attend and register for you have to fill in the following fields.

 <p align="center">
         <img src=".\web\images\usage_webapplikation\kurs_veranstaltung anlegen.png">
 </p>

-In "Modulveranstaltungen" you cann add more modules this can be done with the green plus.
-You can delete modules aswell.
+In "Modulveranstaltungen" you can add more modules.
+This can be done with the green plus.
+You can delete modules as well.
 The minimum number of modules is 1.

-When the Course is created you will be directed to an detailsview.
-Hier ar the inserted values listed again.
+When the course is created you will be directed to a details-view.
+Here the user can find the inserted values listed again.
 <p align="center">
         <img src=".\web\images\usage_webapplikation\kurs_details.png">
 </p>

-In this view you can update oder delted this course if you want.
+In this view you can update or delete courses if you want.

-In you Overview of all your created Courses you can update oder delete the course directly with the pencil_icon (update) and trash_bin (delete);
+In you overview of all your created courses you can update or delete the course directly with the pencil_icon (update) and trash_bin (delete).

 <p align="center">
         <img src=".\web\images\usage_webapplikation\kurs_veranstaltungen_überischt.png">
 </p>

-After you created the Course it will be automatically send to the DiscordServer.
+After you create a course it will be sent automatically to the DiscordServer.